-Your palms are sweaty, you haven’t been able to sleep soundly for a week, and you just can’t seem to kick those weird butterflies in your stomach.
-Sounds like the night before your bucket-list vacation, right?
-Wrong.
-In reality, you’re probably suffering from a little something called financial stress.
+Your palms are sweaty, you haven’t been able to sleep soundly for a week, and your stomach’s in knots.
+If you think that’s from last night’s pizza, think again.
+You’re probably suffering from a little something called financial stress.
 But don’t worry—you’re not alone.

-Get this—78% of Americans are living paycheck to paycheck . . . every single month.(1) Not only are you seeing your bank account dwindle, but you’re also feeling it.
-A study by the American Psychological Association found that 72% of Americans feel stressed about money at least some of the time and nearly 25% are extremely stressed.(2)
+You guys, 78% of Americans are living paycheck to paycheck . . . every single month.1 Not only are you seeing your bank account dwindle, but you’re also feeling it.
+Another study by the American Psychological Association found that 60% of Americans feel stressed about money.2

-So what’s the solution?
-Making more money?
+So, what can you do?
+Make more money?
 Maybe in some cases.
-But often times, this salary boost can lead to spending even more money on those things you’ve always wanted.
+But oftentimes, this nice little salary boost can lead to spending even more money on all those things you’ve been keeping in your online shopping carts.
 Sounds nice, right?
-But if you’re not careful, that kind of spending could cost you your health, your relationships, and maybe even your future.
+But if you’re not careful, that kind of spending could cost you your health, your relationships—and maybe even your future!